pactus-project/pactus.org/website/learn/blockchain/serialization/index.md

 # Data serialization

 Data serialization is the process of converting data into a format that can be easily stored or transmitted over a network.
-It typically involves encoding data into a sequence of bytes that can later be decoded to reconstruct the original data structure.
+It typically involves encoding data into a sequence of bytes, which can later be decoded to reconstruct the original data structure.
 Pactus has two methods for data serialization: Deterministic serialization and CBOR serialization:

 ## Deterministic serialization